lokesh/lokesh-dhakar/src/inspiration.md

     imgNum() {
       if (this.isScrubbing) {
         let scrubPercent = (this.mouseX - this.thumbX) / this.thumbWidth;
-        // 5 assumes we want to display 100 frames
         return (Math.floor(
           (scrubPercent * 100) /
           (100 / previewFrameCount) + 1)